 - A. To be eligible for a temporary license, an applicant shall: - 1.
 Have applied under R4-6-301 for a license by examination or R4-6-304 for a license by endorsement, - 2.
 Have submitted an application for a temporary license using a form approved by the Board and paid the fee required under R4-6-215, and - 3.
 Be one of the following: - a.
 Applying for a license by endorsement; - b.
 Applying for a license by examination, not currently licensed or certified by a state behavioral health regulatory entity, and: - i.
 Within 12 months after obtaining a degree from the education program on which the applicant is relying to meet licensing requirements, - ii.
 Has completed all licensure requirements except passing the required examination, and - iii.
 Has not previously taken the required examination; or - c.
-Applying for a license by examination and currently licensed or certified by a state behavioral health entity. - B. An individual is not eligible for a temporary license if the individual: - 1.
-Is the subject of a complaint pending before any state behavioral health regulatory entity, - 2.
+Applying for a license by examination and currently licensed or certified by another state behavioral health regulatory entity. - B. An individual is not eligible for a temporary license if the individual:

+- 1. Is the subject of a complaint pending before any state behavioral health regulatory entity, - 2.
 Has had a license or certificate to practice a health care profession suspended or revoked by any state regulatory entity, - 3.
 Has a criminal history or history of disciplinary action by a state behavioral health regulatory entity unless the Board determines the history is not of sufficient seriousness to merit disciplinary action, or - 4.
-Has been previously denied a license by the Board. - C. The Board shall ensure that a temporary license issued to an applicant for licensure by examination: - 1.
-Under subsection (A)(3)(b):

-- a.
-Expires 180 days after issuance by the Board, and - b.
-Is revoked immediately if the applicant fails to take the required examination within 180 days after the temporary license is issued or fails the required examination; or - 2.
-Under subsection (A)(3)(c), expires in one year after issuance by the Board. - D. A temporary licensee shall provide written notice and return the temporary license to the Board if the temporary licensee: - 1.
-Fails to take the required examination; or - 2.
-Takes but fails the required examination. - E. The Board shall ensure that a temporary license issued to an applicant for licensure by endorsement: - 1.
-Expires 180 days after issuance by the Board if the applicant has not previously taken the required examination and is revoked immediately if the applicant fails to take the required examination within 180 days after the temporary license is issued or fails the required examination; or - 2.
-Expires one year after the date of issuance if the applicant has previously passed the required examination and is revoked immediately when the applicant is issued or denied a license by endorsement. - F. An applicant who is issued a temporary license shall practice as a behavioral health professional only under direct supervision.
+Has been previously denied a license by the Board. - C. A temporary license issued to an applicant expires one year after issuance by the Board. - D. A temporary license issued to an applicant who has not previously passed the required examination for licensure expires immediately if the temporary licensee: - 1.
+Fails to take the required examination by the expiration date of the temporary license; or - 2.
+Takes but fails the required examination. - E. A temporary licensee shall provide written notice and return the temporary license to the Board if the temporary licensee fails the required examination. - F. An applicant who is issued a temporary license shall practice as a behavioral health professional only under direct supervision.
 The temporary license may contain restrictions as to time, place, and supervision that the Board deems appropriate. - G. The Board shall issue a temporary license only in the same discipline for which application is made under subsection (A). - H. The Board shall not extend the time of a temporary license or grant an additional temporary license based on the application submitted under subsection (A). - I. A temporary licensee is subject to disciplinary action by the Board under A.R.S. § 32-3281.
 A temporary license may be summarily revoked without a hearing under A.R.S. § 32-3279(C)(4). - J. If the Board denies a license by examination or endorsement to a temporary licensee, the temporary licensee shall return the temporary license to the Board within five days of receiving the Board's notice of the denial. - K. If a temporary licensee withdraws the license application submitted under R4-6-301 for a license by examination or R4-6-304 for a license by endorsement, the temporary license expires.